-Authentication of Ubuntu against the Active Directory server requires configuration of SSSD and Kerberos.
-SSSD then retrieves the credentials and the initial security policy of the Default Domain Policy.
+Authentication of Ubuntu against the Active Directory server requires to configure SSSD and Kerberos.
+SSSD will then retrieve the credentials and the initial security policy of the Default Domain Policy.

 All these operations are described in detail in the Introduction to network user authentication with SSSD and the White Paper How to integrate Ubuntu Desktop with Active Directory.